EarthCubeInGeo/resen/docs/Building_ReSEn_Container.md

 which allows you to set a password for the user "jovyan", allowing you to log in to jupyterhub:

     passwd jovyan

+Now, you can start the jupyterhub:

+    sudo docker exec -d testing jupyterhub

 Finally, in a browser, navigate to localhost:8000 and log in with jovyan and the password you just set.